arghavanMor/arghavanMor.github.io/_news/announcement_1.md

 related_posts: false
 ---

-My Ph.D. thesis titled: "Enhancing Software Engineering Tasks with Intelligent Assistant Tools", has been selected by the jury for the best thesis award :Military Medal
+My Ph.D. thesis titled: "Enhancing Software Engineering Tasks with Intelligent Assistant Tools", has been selected by the jury for the best thesis award :Military Medal: